Stories That Connect: Using Film and Primary Sources to Build Belonging

 Cost: Free

-Uncovering and Amplifying Untold Stories | March 10, 2026
+3. Uncovering and Amplifying Untold Stories | November 3, 2026

-Uncovering and Amplifying Untold Stories | March 10, 2026
+3. Uncovering and Amplifying Untold Stories | November 3, 2026

-In the Uncovering and Amplifying Untold Stories webinar, Acts of Reparation filmmakers Selina Lewis Davidson and Macky Alston will join live to share their experience with archival research and working with the LOC and other archival tools.
+In the Uncovering and Amplifying Untold Stories webinar, Acts of Reparation filmmakers Selina Lewis Davidson and Macky Alston will join live to share their experience with archival research and working with the Library and other archival tools.
 They will speak to how uncovering history can foster healing, truth-telling, and community restoration.
 Learn more about this workshop.

 Location: Online